philosophicles/CamdramDataWarehouse/Readme.md

 Pre-existing data in the camdram_dw schema is completely removed / overwritten each time a reload takes place.

-The total reload process takes 1-2 minutes on the mid-grade hardware it was developed on.
+The total reload process takes 1-2 minutes on a mid-range consumer laptop.

+The idea is that this can be scheduled via `cron` or equivalent, though credential management will need addressing.

+## Manual validation of data out vs data in

+If you wish, run the whole of `validate_rowcounts.sql` to produce a summary of the rowcounts in the production schema vs the data warehouse results.
+Some common-sense interpretation of these is needed but it can be used to give a basic re-assurance that data isn't being lost.
+If numbers are 0 or vary wildly, something is probably wrong.

+Some automated validation tests could be built based on this...

 ## Create output files

-**This part is in need of some refinement!**

-Fill in suitable connection details into `generate_output.sh` (don't commit them to source control!) and run it.

-A set of TSV (tab-separated values) files will be created in the `output` directory.
-Rerunning will overwrite them.

-It might make sense to make this part of the existing reload process, rather than a separate step.

-## About the output files

-The design and relationships between data files is based on widely-used conventions in the data warehousing world.
-These files comprise what is often called a "star schema", "dimensional model", or "Kimball model" (after Ralph Kimball, who co-defined and popularised the practice).

-This design also closely aligns with what the data science community now calls "tidy data"; this is mostly different industries' terminology for the same thing.

-Files with a `fct` prefix and plural name are fact tables: lots of rows, few columns.
-Columns either contain _measurements_ (values that measure something tangible, and can be aggregated meaningfully via functions like `sum` or `average`) or integer "surrogate" keys referring to dimension tables.

-Files with a `dim` prefix and singular name are dimension tables: lots of columns, generally fewer rows.
-Dimensions describe and differentiate the fact measurements.
-Many fact rows will reference the same dimension row.
-Beyond the surrogate key that links the tables together, dimension attributes are mostly descriptive and can be used to group or filter the fact data.
+This part is surprisingly hard to do from mysql, if the goal is standard CSV-format files.
+(Tab-separated files are easier but less useful for analysis tools.)
+We've resorted to a python-based approach for this final step, and as with the reload, the intention is for this to be automated.

-Column names are in the first row of the output files, and should be easy to understand so long as one is familiar with how Camdram itself is used.
+Each output file relates to a single "fact type" (defined below) and should be in keeping with the notion of "tidy data" (see Google).
+Column names are in the first row, and should be easy to understand so long as one is familiar with how Camdram itself is used.

-`Key` suffixes on columns imply a dimension surrogate key, the fields used to link facts to dimensions - the joins should be easy to figure out.
-Only one column from each table should be needed to join to each other table.
+### First-time / installation steps

+* Install python 3+ and install dependencies with `pipenv install`.
+* Make config file: `cp src/config.jsonc.example src/config.jsonc` then edit accordingly
+* Use the `keyring` CLI (documented online) within the virtualenv to define the password for the configured mysql account

+### Every time

+`pipenv run python src/output_to_csv.py`

 ### Camdram concepts and definitions